ClickHouse and PromQL

 TimeSeries is an experimental feature UNAVAILABLE in ClickHouse Cloud.

-Turns out ClickHouse already has an experimental table engine that can be directly used with Prometheus remote write and remote read protocols - the TimeSeries table engine.
+ClickHouse has an experimental TimeSeries table engine that speaks Prometheus remote write and remote read natively.

 CREATE TABLE timeseries_table ENGINE=TimeSeries